DougWicker/VideoGameCriticReview/README.md

 WHERE metascore = 'tbd' AND user_score = 'tbd';
 ```

-I also want to asign a Platform Type to each of the consoles.
+I also want to assign a Platform Type to each of the consoles.
 For example, the PS2, PS3, Xbox One etc. are home video consoles, whilst the Nintendo DS, 3DS & Switch are handheld consoles.
 ```
 ALTER TABLE video_game_reviews
 ADD COLUMN platform_type VARCHAR(50);